 The Baptism with the Holy Spirit: The Baptism in the Holy Spirit is the comprehensive initiation experience into the kingdom.
-The believer is baptized by the Holy Spirit into Jesus Christ.
-Scripture teaches that Jesus came to baptize the world with the Holy Spirit and fire.
-Everything Jesus did in His earthly ministry was so that He could baptize the nations with the Holy Spirit or with fire.
-Thus the whole world is going to be baptized by Jesus, either with the baptism of the Spirit, or the fire of judgment.
+The believer is baptised by the Holy Spirit into Jesus Christ.
+Scripture teaches that Jesus came to baptise the world with the Holy Spirit and fire.
+Everything Jesus did in His earthly ministry was so that He could baptise the nations with the Holy Spirit or with fire.
+Thus the whole world is going to be baptised by Jesus, either with the baptism of the Spirit, or the fire of judgement.
 After His enthronement in heaven by the Heavenly Father, the Lord Jesus was given the Holy Spirit so that He might pour the Spirit out upon all flesh.
 This outpouring of the Holy Spirit in the name of Jesus Christ throughout this present messianic age is the baptism of the Holy Spirit.
 The baptism in the Holy Spirit includes the work of the Holy Spirit in conviction, repentance from dead works, the obedience of faith in water baptism, receiving the gift of the Holy Spirit, and finding placement in the Body of Christ under valid pastoral leadership.
 (Matthew 3:10-11; Acts 2:33; 37-39; 1 Corinthians 12:13)

 The Gifts of the Holy Spirit: All nine of the gifts or supernatural manifestations of the Spirit as enumerated in 1 Corinthians 12-14 are to be manifested in the Church today.